bernhardh/nova-dynamic-views/readme.md

 ### Provide extra data

-If you want to add extra data (for example a label) to your component (without extra request), just add it to the returned array in the `meta` key:
+If you want to add extra data (for example a label) to your component (without extra request), just add it to the `addItem` method as second parameter (as array):

 ```php
 public function customIndexToolbarComponents()